 The Andersons brought Clay Corner Inn to the forefront of lodging in town before many of the in-town hotels were built.
 They closed in June of 2004 to care for her parents, then re-furnished, re-stocked, and re-opened with 8 guest rooms and suites in the original three buildings in March of 2008.

 In 2011, the Andersons sold Clay Corner Inn to Rick and Nicky Alvaro, who had relocated to Blacksburg from California.
 As their grandchildren came along, they wished to move closer to family, and Katy and Pawel Nazarewicz purchased the property.
-Joshua, alongside his wife, Jenna, have managed Clay Corner since that time, and have recently purchased the business with all the hopes and enthusiasm of anyone who loves the Bed & Breakfast segment of the hospitality industry.
-The charm, appeal, and location drew us in like it draws so many of our guests from around the world.
+Jenna has managed Clay Corner since that time, and purchased the business in 2021 with all the hopes and enthusiasm of anyone who loves the Bed & Breakfast segment of the hospitality industry.
+The charm, appeal, and location drew me in like it draws so many of our guests from around the world.